Careers in Education - Career Paths, Salaries, Responsibilities & Demand

 Teaching: Teaching is certainly the most commonly known career path for students earning a degree in education, and it’s a great option if you like working with children or adults in a classroom setting.
 You can choose to specialize in special education, early childhood education, or secondary education.
 You might also consider a dual degree in a subject such as history, science or math, and secondary education.

 If you want to become a teacher but don’t want to teach in a traditional classroom, you have options.
 You could teach online, in a residential facility, or as part of a literacy or other education-related non-profit program.
 If you’re looking to teach at the college and university level, you generally will need to earn at least a master’s degree.
 Regardless of the teaching path you choose, you are sure to make a real and lasting difference in the lives of others!

 Education Administration: Some teachers who are looking for an opportunity for growth within their school community can pursue an advanced degree to become educational administrators.
 These include familiar titles such as principal and vice principal, but also can extend into areas such as advanced curriculum planning, professional development, and instructional guidance for other teachers.
 A Master’s Degree in Education Administration, for example, can prepare you to help fellow teachers align their lesson plans with district, state and federal materials and requirements, as well as design standalone programs, such as a school safety program.

 The field of education administration is expected to grow 6 percent between now and 2024, or about the average rate of growth for all occupations.
 The Bureau of Labor Statistics also reports the median 2015 pay of elementary, middle and high school principals is $90,410 annually.
 School administrators who play a role other than principal report a median annual salary of $76,930.
-As with teacher salary, the pay and job growth in the field of education administration varies across the country.
+As with average teacher salary, the pay and job growth in the field of education administration varies across the country.